dappforce/subsocial-docs/docs/develop/how-to-guides/follow/CreateFollow.md

 title: Following And Unfollowing
 displayed_sidebar: developSidebar
 ---
-**This section covers how to follow and unfollow on Subsocial blockchain.**
+**This section covers how to follow and unfollow on the Subsocial blockchain.**

 ## Methods for profiles